postmanlabs/newman/README.md

 -s, --stopOnError         Stops the runner when a test case fails -n, --number [number]     Define the number of iterations to run.
--o, --outputFile [file]   Path to file where output should be written. [file] -C, --noColor             Disable colored output.
+-o, --outputFile [file]   Path to file where output should be written. [file] -x, --exitCode             Continue running tests even after a failure, but exit with code=1 -C, --noColor             Disable colored output.
 ```